iCliniq Logo

 What Are Different Glycemic Index Values?

-As mentioned, the glycemic index value depends upon the amount of sugar a food item can raise in the blood.
+As mentioned, the glycemic index value depends on how much sugar a food item can raise in the blood.
+Glycemic index values are generally divided into three categories:

-• Low glycemic index: 1 to 55.
+• Low Glycemic Index: 1 to 55.

-• Medium glycemic index: 56 to 69.
+• Medium Glycemic Index: 56 to 69.

-• High glycemic index: 70 to higher.
+• High Glycemic Index: 70 to higher.

 What Are the Limitations of the Glycemic Index?

 The glycemic index values did not reflect the likely quantity of any food item.
 For example, in the case of watermelon, which has very few digestible carbohydrates, the glycemic index value is 80.
 This means that a person needs to eat a large amount of watermelon to make it to value 80 of the glycemic index.
-Thus a better solution was figured out, and a numerical value known as the glycemic load was given to the change in glucose levels when a standard serving of food is consumed.
-For example, a two-thirds cup or 80 grams of carrot contains a glycemic load value of 2.
+Thus, a better solution was figured out, and a numerical value known as the glycemic load was given to the change in glucose levels when a standard serving of food was consumed.
+For example, a two-thirds cup or 80 grams of carrot contains a glycemic load value 2.
+The glycemic load values are categorized as follows:

-1. Low glycemic load- 1 to 10.
+1. Low Glycemic Load- 1 to 10.

-2. Medium glycemic load- 11 to 19.
+2. Medium Glycemic Load- 11 to 19.

-3. High glycemic load- 20 or more.
+3. High Glycemic Load- 20 or more.

-The Glycemic index does not give any information about the food; for example, in the case of milk which has a glycemic index value of 31 and glycemic load value of 4 in a serving of 250ml.
-The glycemic index value indicates milk to be healthy for intake, but milk has a high-fat content, making it unsuitable for weight loss.
+The glycemic index does not give any information about the food; for example, milk has a glycemic index value of 31 and a glycemic load value of 4 in a serving of 250 ml.
+The glycemic index value indicates milk to be healthy for intake, but milk has a high fat content, making it unsuitable for weight loss.
 Food's glycemic index value also depends on several other factors, such as food preparation, processing, or other food items consumed.
-Thus the glycemic index value may vary from the same food items and make it questionable to rely on.
+Thus, the glycemic index value may vary from the same food items and make it questionable to rely on.

 What Is the Glycemic Index Value for Different Food Items?

-Food items with low, medium or high glycemic index values are:
+Food items with low, medium, or high glycemic index values are:

 • Low Glycemic Index Value: Most fruits include raw carrots, chickpeas, kidney beans, breakfast cereals, and green vegetables.